-To be safe to proceed with bariatric surgery, you must have stopped smoking and/or using inhaled substances for at least 6 months before surgery.
+To be safe to proceed with bariatric surgery, you must have stopped smoking and/or using inhaled substances for at least 6 months before your first appointment or class.
 This includes nicotine gum, e-cigarettes (vaping) and similar products.
 You must also agree to not smoke and/or use nicotine products or marijuana after.